 Every year, thousands of lives are saved by seat belts during car accidents.
 However, sometimes seat belts don’t perform as they should, or their materials or position are poorly designed, causing the seat belts to inflict injuries rather than prevent them.

 If your seatbelt caused your injuries during a car accident, you could have a product liability case against the manufacturer of your car or seat belt.
-A Miami seat belt injury lawyer from Lavent Law can help you investigate whether you have a product liability case and determine what your options are for financial compensation.
+A personal injury lawyer from Lavent Law can help you investigate whether you have a product liability case and determine what your options are for financial compensation.

 Common Seat Belt Injuries